sskii/ShutterFirmware/README.md

 ## Directory Structure
 This project uses the default structure created by PlatformIO.
 Briefly and most importantly;

-`src` contains all of the .cpp code files
+`src` contains all of the .cpp code files.
-`include` contains all of the .h header files
+`include` contains all of the .h header files.
 `lib` could contain any required libraries (although there should be a way to import directly from GitHub that would be preferred).

 Each directory is better described by the default `README` file contained within.